Register your details to receive updates from the School of Business and Management

 - Next start date: Tuesday 10 September 2019

 - Monthly payment options

 - Non-apprenticeship option available

 Learn a range of more complex accounting skills…

-As an accounting apprentice, you will be employed in a finance role gaining vital practical skills and experience, and earning a wage alongside studying your formal apprenticeship qualification.
+As an assistant accounting apprentice, you will be employed in a finance role gaining vital practical skills and experience, and earning a wage alongside studying your formal AAT apprenticeship qualification.

-You will attend college for one morning a week during term time.
+You will attend college for one day per week during term time.
 Outside of the classroom you will be learning on-the-job gaining valuable accounting and employment skills in a real life setting.